ZeroClaw: A Lightweight Open Source Alternative to OpenClaw

 Use interactive onboarding?
 [Y/n] y

-You’ll then see an installer plan summary:
+You’ll see an installer plan:

 ==> Installer plan